IE-bank-team/ie-bank-infrastructure/modules/insights/webtest/README.md

 ### Parameter: `tags`

-A single hidden-link tag pointing to an existing AI compunont is required.
+A single hidden-link tag pointing to an existing AI component is required.

 - Required: Yes
 - Type: object